rkulkarni82/j-rest/README.md

 <b>5 Minutes Guide</b>

 <para>
-1. Download the compressed war or source tarball <br>
+1. Download the source code <br>
 2. Stop your web server now, if you are running one! we will start it back in 5 minutes <br>
-3. Untar/Unzip to your favorite directory (if source code) otherwise place the war file under webapp directory of web server. <br>
-4. If you intent to run from the source, you must have Maven already set <br>
+3. To compile the source, you must have Maven already installed along with Java <br>
-5. To generate the war file from source code, execute mvn install. <br>
+4. To generate the war file from source code, go to the j-rest folder and execute mvn install.
+This should generate the war file which you need to place it under the webapps folder of your webserver. <br>
-6. Set an environment variable by the name JREST_DEFINITION_PATH to any of your favorite path.
+5. Set an environment variable by the name <b>JREST_DEFINITION_PATH</b> to any of your favorite path.
 Depending on your platform you may need to reopen/restart the shell/command prompt. <br>
-7. To work with Oracle and Sql Server you need to have their jdbc drivers installed and accessible on CLASSPATH. <br>
+6. To work with Oracle and Sql Server you need to have their jdbc drivers installed and accessible on <b>CLASSPATH</b>. <br>
-8. Make sure you have/create a table called User on your database, with username and password columns present in them. <br>
+7. Make sure you have/create a table called User on your database, with username and password columns present in them. <br>
-9. Now move into JREST_DEFINITION_PATH, and open a new file jrest.json in edit mode, and fill in the details given below (replace the values accordingly). <br>
+8. Now move into JREST_DEFINITION_PATH, and open a new file jrest.json in edit mode, and fill in the details given below (replace the values accordingly). <br>

     {
         "AUTH":{